New South Wales XPT: Operating cycle

 Between each duty in Sydney, trains are serviced at the XPT Service Centre south of Sydenham station.
 This pattern has led to the XPT being one of the most utilised train fleets worldwide with only three significant periods of downtime in the cycle.
 This includes one overnight stabling in Grafton, between days 2 and 3, and two overnight stablings in Sydney, between days 4 and 5, and days 7 and 1.

-New South Wales XPT carriage stock

-The original XPT carriages were refurbished in 1992/93 including a repaint in CountryLink livery.
-All were refurbished again between 2005 and 2008.